yenon118/VisualVariants/README.md

   --all            Output all files
 ```

-## Example
+## Examples

-This is a basic example which shows you how to use VisualVariants:
+These are basic examples which show you how to use VisualVariants:

+1. generateMissingVariantCountStackBarChartParallel.R

 ```
 Rscript scripts/generateMissingVariantCountStackBarChartParallel.R \